Wednesday, January 10, 2024

 Food is the Driver of Civilization

-The author, Mark Bittman in this book, "Animal, Vegetable, Junk" contends that it is food that has drives civilization.
+The author, Mark Bittman in this book, "Animal, Vegetable, Junk" contends that it is food that drives civilization.
 Unfortunately he sees a disaster unless we take steps to reverse trends.
 The subtitle is "A History of Food from Sustainable to Suicidal".

 Society was a long time arriving at the so-called Agriculture Revolution.
 At one time there were no tools and our human bodies had not evolved to the more effective ones we take for granted today.
 Those who could process available food would have their brains evolve.
 Cutting and scraping tools boosted the process.
 Spears made it easier to kill wild animals.
 Fire made food more edible.
 We learned to communicate and to cook.